alumpish/Computer-Networks-Projects/CA4 - Congestion Control Algorithms/README.md

 Reno, New Reno, and BBR are three different congestion control algorithms used in TCP (Transmission Control Protocol) for managing data transmission over computer networks.
 Here are the key differences between these algorithms:

 1. Reno:
    Reno is one of the earliest and most widely deployed congestion control algorithms.
 It uses a combination of slow-start and congestion avoidance techniques to regulate the sending rate.
 When congestion is detected based on packet loss, Reno reduces the congestion window (cwnd) and enters a slow-start phase, gradually increasing cwnd to probe for available network capacity.
 It then enters congestion avoidance, incrementing cwnd more cautiously to maintain network stability.
 Reno is known for its simplicity but can suffer from global synchronization issues when multiple connections sharing a bottleneck link experience simultaneous congestion events.

 2. New Reno:
    New Reno is an enhancement to the Reno algorithm designed to address the global synchronization problem.
 When a packet loss is detected, New Reno enters a fast recovery phase instead of slow-start.
 In fast recovery, it increases the congestion window by a smaller value and relies on receiving duplicate acknowledgments (ACKs) to retransmit lost packets.
 This approach allows New Reno to recover from losses more quickly and avoid unnecessary slow-start episodes, improving overall network performance.
 New Reno is backward compatible with Reno and is widely used in modern TCP implementations.

 3. BBR (Bottleneck Bandwidth and Round-Trip Time):
    BBR is a congestion control algorithm developed by Google.
 It takes a different approach from Reno and New Reno by focusing on the estimation of bottleneck bandwidth and round-trip time (RTT) to optimize network performance.
 BBR dynamically adjusts the sending rate based on these metrics rather than relying solely on packet loss as an indicator of congestion.
 By continuously probing the network and observing RTT variations, BBR estimates the available bottleneck bandwidth and adjusts the sending rate to maximize network utilization without causing excessive queuing delay.
 BBR aims to achieve high throughput and low delay by maintaining a low queue occupancy at the bottleneck link.
 It is particularly effective for high-speed networks and long-distance connections.

 In summary, Reno is a classic congestion control algorithm, New Reno is an enhancement to address global synchronization, and BBR is a modern algorithm that optimizes throughput and delay by dynamically adjusting the sending rate based on bottleneck bandwidth and RTT measurements.

 ### Q5.
 "Analyze and describe these three algorithms."

+First phase of these algorithms are almost same.
+We have possible loss in all of them but BBR handle it better than others.
+Also BBR has the best throughput and lowest RTT.
+When loss happens, BBR goes to Drain phase and decrease the cwnd slowly.
+But in Reno and NewReno they go to Fast Recovery phase and cwnd halves.
+If we have multiple loss in one window, NewReno is better than Reno because it doesn't halve the cwnd again and again.
+But BBR is better than both of them because it doesn't halve the cwnd at all.

+Best algorithm for high-speed networks is BBR as we see in images.
+But for low-speed networks, Reno and NewReno could be as good as BBR.

 ### Q6.
 "Name some of the congestion control algorithms that are not mentioned in this project."